gw31415/obsidian-lsp/README.md

 -   [x] `textDocument/completion`: Provides search within the Vault and autocompletion of links, enabling efficient navigation within your wiki.

+-   [x] `textDocument/codeAction`: If the alias on WikiLink is not listed in the alias settings in the document's frontmatter, add the string into the alias entry in the document's frontmatter.

 -   [x] `textDocument/publishDiagnostics`: Detects and alerts you of broken or empty links, ensuring the consistency and integrity of your wiki.